Fox's Book of Martyrs

 he threatened him grievously, reviling and rating him as though he had been a

-dog, and laid to his charge many things whereof no accuser could be brought
+dog, and laid to his charge many things whereof no accuser could be brought forth, notwithstanding that the priests of the

-Master Tyndale, escaping out of their hands, departed home, and returned to his
+departed home, and returned to his master again.

 There dwelt not far off a certain doctor, that he been